Ancient furniture

 It was common for ancient furniture to have religious or symbolic purposes.
 The Incans had chacmools which were dedicated to sacrifice.
-Similarly, in Dilmun they has sacrificial altars.
-In many civilizations, the furniture depended on wealth.
-Sometimes certain types of furniture could only be used by the upper class citizens.
-For example, in Egypt, thrones could only be used by the rich.
-Sometimes the way the furniture was decorated depended on wealth.
-For example, in Mesopotamia tables would be decorated with expensive metals, chairs would be padded with felt, rushes, and upholstery.
+Similarly, in Dilmun they had sacrificial altars.
+In many civilizations, certain types of furniture were reserved for upper-class citizens.
+Stools and thrones made for nobility in Ancient Egypt were made of fine imported wood, occasionally animal bone, and were painted, gilded, and inlaid with metals.
+In Mesopotamia, tables were decorated with expensive metals, chairs would be padded with felt, rushes, and upholstery.
 Some chairs had metal inlays.